atorshizi/Personal_Projects/index.md

   <img src="Screenshots/Screenshot_20220909-014652_OCR.png" alt="screenshot of a finished game" style="width:150px;">
   <img src="Screenshots/Screenshot_20220909-014540_OCR.png" alt="screenshot of a finished game" style="width:150px;">
  </p>

+Above, we can see the startup page of the app, as well as a demo in which the user takes a picture a sentence in the app and the sentence is then processed and shown below the image taken in the app in text form (image 3).
+It also shows a demo in which a barcode/QR code is scanned and the respective value is then given to the user.

 The main code and apk can be found at the below links.